-With list in hand call or head out to get the fittings and pipe length that you need.
-Have the basics of what you have in mind and your diagram handy because the stores may or may not have all of the fitting you want and it may be necessary to make slight changes or adjustments.
+With list in hand, call or head out to get the fittings and pipe length that you need.
+Have the basics of what you have in mind and your diagram handy because the stores may or may not have all of the fitting you want.
+It may be necessary to make slight changes or adjustments.

 - Running the PEX Tubing: PEX needs to be supported a minimum of every 32” when running horizontally.
-If running vertically it should be supported every 4 to 6 feet.
+If running vertically, it should be supported every 4 to 6 feet.
 The straps should be plastic or metal that is designed to work for plastic pipe.
-PEX is not meant to be pulled tight so leave slack for expansion and contraction.
-Coming out the the wall to the fixtures you can use a PEX to copper stub out or another type of PEX support like a drop-ear bend support.
+PEX is not meant to be pulled tight, so leave slack for expansion and contraction.
+Coming out of the wall to the fixtures, you can use a PEX to copper stub out or another type of PEX support like a drop-ear bend support.
 From under the sink you can use a shut off valve like an angle stop then a flex line to the faucet or toilet.
-If this is a tub or shower you can hook directly to the valve with pex to iron pipe adapters into the valve.
+If this is a tub or shower, you can hook directly to the valve with PEX to iron pipe adapters into the valve.

 - Clamping: Make sure to use the right clamps and tools together.
 If you have the cinch clamp tool, you will need to use only cinch clamps.
 Slide the clamp or crimp ring onto the pipe then slide the pipe onto the fitting all the way.
 Position the clamp or crimp ring at between 1/8” to 1/4” away from the end of the pipe, and use your tool to tighten the clamp or ring.
 A gauge is often provided, so you know if the crimp ring is compressed all the way onto the fitting.
 Visually inspect that all the joints have clamps or crimp rings on all sides of the fittings because forgetting to tighten a clamp or leaving one side of the fitting with a crimp ring missing is a common mistake.